Richwood, West Virginia: Transportation

 Richwood's primary road is a two-lane highway carrying West Virginia Routes 39 and 55.
 These highways provide access to U.S. Route 19 to the west and U.S. Route 219 to the east.
-The original construction of the road portion from Marlinton to Richwood through the Monongahela National Forest was spuured by the Cherry River Navy civic organization, reducing what was a three-hour drive on indirect alternate routes to a current 45-minute drive.
+The original construction of the road portion from Marlinton to Richwood through the Monongahela National Forest was spured by the Cherry River Navy civic organization, reducing what was a three-hour drive on indirect alternate routes to a current 45-minute drive.
 It is considered one of the most scenic drives in West Virginia, providing access to a number of National Forest recreation sites.

 In the town's early years, the railroad was a popular form of transporting wood, coal, and passengers in and out of Richwood on a daily basis.
 As time wore on, however, rail traffic decreased.
 By the early 1980s, trains had been completely replaced by road transportation in the area.
 The tracks were removed by the end of the decade and the old railroad grade was transformed into a gravel rail-trail for hiking and bicycling.